 The Faberge Museum in St. Petersburg was opened in 2013.
 It’s a private place which is located in the Shuvalovy–Naryshkiny Palace on the Fontanka Embankment.
 The history of the Museum started in 2004 when Victor Vekselberg, the famous Russian businessman and the president of the innovation “Skolkovo” foundation, bought the collection of the Faberge eggs, which was then owned by the descendants of Malcolm Forbes.
 He, in his turn, was a famous American entrepreneur and a son of Bertie Charles Forbes, the founder of the “Forbes” Magazine.

 Mr. Malcolm Forbes collected those eggs for many years, buying them on different auctions.
-Every item from his collection should be sold separately, but Mr. Vekselberg managed to agree the fact that he would buy the whole collection.
-So, not only he saved the eggs from traveling around the world, but brought it back to Russia as well.
+Every item from his collection should be sold separately, but Mr. Vekselberg managed to agree on the fact that he would buy the whole collection.
+So, not only he saved the eggs from traveling around the world but brought them back to Russia as well.

-So, it was decided to establish the museum which might display the collection based on the one which Mr. Victor Vekselberg obtained.
+So, it was decided to establish a museum that might display the collection based on the one which Mr. Victor Vekselberg obtained.
 It was also decided to bring it to the Shuvalovy-Naryshkiny Palace which was then occupied with the “Svyaz Vremen” (“The Link of Times”) Foundation.
 In 2006, a global restoration began, and it lasted for seven years.
-Finally, the museum was opened for public, and people who is into history and love seeing rare exhibits, had got a chance to see the things which was owned by the members of the imperial family many years ago.
+Finally, the museum was opened for the public, and people who are into history and love seeing rare exhibits had got a chance to see the things which were owned by the members of the imperial family many years ago.

-All that you have to do to see those magnificent masterpieces of outstanding jeweller’s art is to buy a ticket to visit the Faberge Museum in St. Petersburg individually (450 rubles per person). or with a group for excursion (600 rubles per person).
+To see all the magnificent eggs, just go and visit the Faberge Museum in St. Petersburg individually or with a group for an excursion.
 The Museum is opened daily from 10 a.m. till 8:45 p.m. for individual visitors, and from 10 a.m. till 6 p.m. for groups.
 You can book an individual guided tour of the Faberge museum at our travel agency.